ucbrise/cs294-rise-fa16/_lecnotes/rendezvous-notes-jmh.md

 -->

-# Disorderly Programming: Rendezvous, Bloom and CALM
+# Lecture Notes: _Disorderly Programming: Rendezvous, Bloom and CALM_

 We expect you to read, understand, and remember the papers before class.
 I will not summarize the papers in detail; we will aim higher today.